Germany’s B2B electronic invoicing law approved

 Recent legislative decisions have confirmed the definition of an electronic invoice and the classification of paper invoices under the mandatory e-invoicing rules.

-Outside of the transitional rules period, an electronic invoice (E-Rechnung) must be issued, transmitted, and received in a structured electronic format that allows automatic processing and correct extraction of VAT-relevant data according to EN 16931 (or another mutually agreed structured format).
+The transitional rules period notwithstanding, an electronic invoice (E-Rechnung) must be issued, transmitted, and received in a structured electronic format that allows automatic processing and correct extraction of VAT-relevant data according to EN 16931 (or another mutually agreed structured format).
+This includes formats such as XRechnung (the official German B2G standard) and ZUGFeRD (a popular hybrid format).
+You can read more about these formats here.

-Simple PDF documents or paper invoices will no longer qualify as electronic invoices and will instead be classified as “other invoices”.
+Simple PDF documents or paper invoices will no longer qualify as electronic invoices and will instead be classified as “other invoices” (sonstige Rechnungen).

 New mandatory e-invoicing dates and procedures